 The plan sets binding rules and regulations for authorities, mainly with regard to licensing procedures and approval of projects.

 4.2.3.
 Area covered

-The plan covers the land as well as the marine areas of Schleswig-Holstein as far as the territorial sea border.
+The State Development Plan for Schleswig-Holstein covers the land as well as the marine areas of Schleswig-Holstein as far as the territorial sea border.

 4.2.4.
 Historic development